Mob enforcer Paul Rice hit hard by Tallaght drug raid

 A series of raids and cash seizures by Gardaí have seriously depleted his resources and he is under enormous pressure from his overlords to bring in money.

-A gangland banker who had invested hundreds of thousands of euro for the mob has gone to ground after, it is suspected, Rice shot up his house in Templeogue just weeks ago.
+A business man who had invested hundreds of thousands of euro for the mob has gone to ground after, it is suspected, Rice shot up his house in Templeogue just weeks ago.

 The man, who invests dirty money for both sides of the Kinahan-Hutch divide, refused to make a complaint to Gardaí, but terrified neighbours reported the incident after the bullets were fired from a van.